-Advocate Europe is an idea challenge for European initiatives realised by MitOst and Liquid Democracy, funded by Stiftung Mercator.
-We call for unconventional and transnational ideas that respond to Europe’s present challenges.
+Advocate Europe is an idea challenge and civic incubator for European initiatives realised by MitOst and Liquid Democracy, funded by Stiftung Mercator.
+We support unconventional and transnational ideas that respond to Europe’s present challenges.

-Advocate Europe is aimed at civil society actors who are looking for start-up funding and mentoring to implement their project ideas in fields such as civic education, arts and culture, social innovation and advocacy.
+Advocate Europe assists civil society actors by providing them with kick-start funding and mentoring to implement their project ideas in fields such as civic education, arts and culture, social innovation and advocacy.
 We fund up to 12 pioneering projects per round with grants of up to €50,000 each.

 From centre to periphery, Advocate Europe brings project-makers together.
-Since 2014, we have collected 1,100 ideas from more than 40 European countries, connected 46,000 people on our online platform and invested in 18 winning initiatives that pilot new answers for a common European future.
+Since 2014, we have collected more than 1,500 ideas from 45 European countries, connected 54,070 people on our online platform and invested in 25 winning initiatives that pilot new answers for a common European future.
 Behind each of these ideas are people: our European change-makers.
 Together, we connect Europe.

 “Your question for Europe?”
 During our Network Meeting in Warsaw.
 Photo: Panos Georgiou

 Europe belongs to us – citizens, families, migrants, newcomers, and policy-makers alike.
 We can determine its direction.
-But we need to start putting our heads, hearts and hands together and turn ideas into actions.
+But we need to put our heads, hearts and hands together and turn ideas into actions.

 Advocate Europe is an idea challenge implemented by MitOst, in cooperation with Liquid Democracy, and funded by Stiftung Mercator.